thomasaarholt/prism-em.github.io/packaging-instructions.md

 Colin indicated that it may also be necessary to include the plugins/platforms/ folder from within Qt 5.
 I did not need this folder when compiling and running on machines all using Windows 10, but maybe this folder is necessary when distributing to older versions, so I include it to be safe.

+To add the icon to the executable, open the solution in Visual Studio.
+Open the resources view `view -> Other Windows -> Resources View`, right click `prismatic-gui` and select `Add -> import`, choose the ".ico" file, and recompile.
+The ".ico" file was generated from a .png image using the online resource [convertIcon!](www.converticon.com)